compsecio/ctfbook/src/fundamentals/base64.md

 ---

 Example 1: The hex value 0xc0ffee is a 24-bit number.
-To encode this we will need 24/6 * 8 = 32 bits, or 4 characters.
+To encode this we will need 24/6 * 8 = 32 bits, or 4 characters. db

 0xc0ffee is therefore encoded as wP/u in Base64.